Mean-variance portfolio selection with nonlinear wealth dynamics and random coefficients: Introduction

 \section{Introduction}

 A mean-variance portfolio selection problem is to find the optimal portfolio strategy which minimizes the variance of its terminal wealth while its expected terminal wealth equals a prescribed level.
 Markowitz \cite{Ma1}, \cite{Ma2} first studied this problem in the single-period setting.
-It's multi-period and continuous time counterparts have been studied extensively in the literature; see, e.g. \cite{BJPZ}, \cite{JYZ}, \cite{LN}, \cite{LZL}, \cite{ZL} and the references therein.
-Most of the literature on mean-variance portfolio selection focuses on an investor with linear wealth equation.
-But in some cases, one need to consider nonlinear wealth equations.
-For example, a large investor's portfolio selection may affect the return of the stock's price which leads to a nonlinear wealth equation.
-When some taxes must be paid on the gains made on the stocks, we also have to deal with a nonlinear wealth equation.
+Its multi-period and continuous time counterparts have been studied extensively in the literature; see, e.g. Bielecki et al. \cite{BJPZ}, Jin et al. \cite{JYZ}, Li et al. \cite{LN}, Li et al. \cite{LZL}, Zhou et al. \cite{ZL} and the references therein.
+For the general topic of mean variance hedging, please refer to $\mathrm{\breve{C}}$ern$\mathrm{\acute{y}}$ et al. \cite{CCK}, $\mathrm{\breve{C}}$ern$\mathrm{\acute{y}}$ and Kallsen \cite{CKa}, Schweizer \cite{Sc2010}.

+Most of the literature on mean-variance portfolio selection stays in a linear market, i.e., the wealth dynamic is a linear equation due to the proper market setting like frictionless trading.
+While in reality, the wealth dynamic is rare to be linear because of different kinds of friction in trading, and we have to deal with nonlinearity in the market.
+For example, a large investor's portfolio may affect the return of the stock's price which leads to a non-linear wealth dynamic.
+When some taxes must be paid on the gains made on the stocks, we also encounter nonlinearity in the wealth equation.

-As for the continuous time mean-variance portfolio selection problem with nonlinear wealth equation, Ji \cite{Ji} obtained a necessary condition for the optimal terminal wealth when the coefficient of the wealth equation is smooth. \cite{FLL} studied the continuous time mean-variance portfolio selection problem with higher borrowing rate in which the wealth equation is nonlinear and the coefficient is not smooth.
+As for the continuous time mean-variance portfolio selection problem with non-linear wealth dynamic, Ji \cite{Ji} obtained a necessary condition for the optimal terminal wealth when the drift of the wealth dynamic is differentiable.
+He derived a stochastic maximum principle which characterized the optimal terminal wealth.
+But the stochastic maximum principle in Ji \cite{Ji} relies heavily on the differentiability assumption of the drift with respect to $(X,\pi)$.
+For our non-differentiable case, the key step is to find an appropriate sub-derivative so as to construct the optimal wealth which is not concerned in \cite{Ji}.
+Fu et al. \cite{FLL} studied the continuous time mean-variance portfolio selection problem with higher borrowing rate in which the wealth dynamic is non-linear and the coefficient is not smooth.
 They employed the viscosity solution of the HJB equation to characterize the optimal portfolio strategy.